TeamPropulsive/Minecraft-Propulsive/README.md

 Propulsive is a Minecraft mod that plans to bring a much more interactive environment - Most other mods lack the ability to explore space itself, they usually have some kind of a map screen and you select where you want to go.
 Propulsive allows you to physically travel to you destination as well as build stuff in space!

+## Building

+The mod requires nothing special to build.
+You can simply clone the mod and run the following:

+`./gradlew build` (Linux)

+`gradlew.bat` (Windows)

+However, doing this means there is more than likely going to be many problematic bugs/issues, so be warned!
+It is recommended to stick to the builds in the releases tab, or use the ones on Modrinth/Curseforge (As of writing, the mod is not on Curseforge or Modrinth yet)

 Contributors:

 <a href="https://github.com/Team-Propulsive/Minecraft-Propulsive/graphs/contributors">